BAKED JALAPENO POPPERS

 METHOD

-3. Add the cooked lentils, the chili powder, along with the reserved cooking water to loosen the sauce to the consistency you prefer, keeping in mind that the sauce still has to further simmer for 20-30 minutes to amalgamate all of the flavours.
+3. Add the cooked lentils, the chili powder, along with the reserved cooking water to loosen the sauce to the consistency you prefer, keeping in mind that the sauce still has to further simmer for 20-30 minutes.
 Let the mixture simmer on low heat, stirring occasionally, and if you wish, you can use the back of your ladle to mash some of the lentils to aid to its final texture.
-With 5 minutes to go of the simmering time, add the cream, which is traditional, but I didn’t have any, so I added Greek yogurt, which I had handy.
+With 5 minutes to go of the simmering time, add the cream (which is traditional, but I didn’t have any, so I added Greek yogurt, which I had handy).
 Take it off the heat.

 4. To finish.
 Just before serving, while the dal is still hot, finish with as much butter as you like, and the garam masala.
 Taste and adjust the salt as required, along with a squeeze of lemon or lime to cut through the richness, and sprinkle with coriander.
 Serve with naan or chapati, rice, and with tomato pachadi.